sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fakeroot</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Gives a fake root environment
+Short desc    : Gives a fake root environment
 URL          : https://tracker.debian.org/pkg/fakeroot
-Лицензия     : GPLv3+ and LGPLv2+ and (GPL+ or Artistic)
+License      : GPLv3+ and LGPLv2+ and (GPL+ or Artistic)
-Описание     : fakeroot runs a command in an environment wherein it appears to have
+Descript     : fakeroot runs a command in an environment wherein it appears to have
              : root privileges for file manipulation. fakeroot works by replacing the
              : file manipulation library functions (chmod(2), stat(2) etc.) by ones
              : that simulate the effect the real library functions would have had,